waywardphilosopher/tainan/content/posts/website-updates.md

 ---
 title: Website Updates
 description: We've been refurbished!
 preview: We've been refurbished!
 date: 2024-05-08
 author: Will
 image: images/news/exchange.jpg
-tags: [Eng]
+tags:
+  - English
-categories: [Blog]
+categories:
+  - Blog
 ---
 When we started this website, it was just a small project for our residency at the Nanning Literature House in December 2023.
 But since then, there has been a lot of interest from people wanting to share their stories.
 So we thought it was time we gave the website a bit of a new look.